EVRAZ plc – Annual report – 31 December 2020

-EVRAZ has always striven for consistency in its strict compliance with the Law of the Russian Federation No. 273 “On Preventing Corruption”, the UK Bribery Act, the US Foreign Corrupt Practices Act and other relevant local legal equivalents.
-Battling bribery and unethical practices are core aspects of its anticorruption efforts.
+EVRAZ has always striven for consistency in its strict compliance with the Law of the Russian Federation No 273 “On Preventing Corruption”, the UK Bribery Act, the US Foreign Corrupt Practices Act and other relevant local legal equivalents.
+Battling bribery and unethical practices are core aspects of EVRAZ’ anti-corruption efforts.

-The Group has a developed system of well-documented and adhered to procedures which define compliance managers’ routine.
-Today, compliance specialists scrutinise all tender procedures, check potential and existing business partners, vet prospective new candidates and ensure that the principles set forth in the Anti-corruption Policy, Code of Conduct and other relevant policies are followed conscientiously and fully.
+The Group has a developed system of well documented procedures that define the day-to-day routines of managers appointed to monitor compliance with applicable anti-corruption laws.
+Today, compliance specialists scrutinise all tender procedures, check potential and existing business partners, vet prospective new candidates and ensure that the principles set forth in the Anti-corruption Policy, Code of Conduct and other relevant internal regulations are followed conscientiously and fully.

 Policies and regulations

-At the end of each calendar year, compliance managers perform a comprehensive analysis of potential anti-corruption risks across all assets.
+At the end of each calendar year, compliance managers analyse potential anticorruption risks across all assets.
 For this purpose, they consider every business process and redefine key risk areas if necessary.
 Each area is then evaluated to see if existing controls and procedures effectively mitigate the associated risks.
-EVRAZ has a declared policy of zerotolerance for bribery and corruption.
-The Group uses every means to investigate carefully and discretely all signals suggesting potential violations of applicable law and key internal anticorruption policies.
+In its Anti-corruption Policy, EVRAZ declares zero tolerance for bribery and corruption.

 Examples of anti-corruption risks tested in the Group’s business processes

-In the process “sale of goods, works and services”, compliance managers defined risk indicators to look and then test for:
+In the process “sale of goods, works and services”, compliance managers define risk indicators to look and then test for:

-• Goods are sold at prices and on terms that are significantly different from the market average;
+- Goods sold at prices and on terms that are significantly different from the market average.

-• Goods, works and services are sought to be sold via middlemen and agents when direct contracts are possible;
+- Goods, works and services sold via middlemen and agents when direct contracts are possible.

-• There are discounts or mismatched conditions set in supply contracts that contradict the Group’s trade policy requirements.
+- Discounts or mismatched conditions in supply contracts that contradict the Group’s trade policy requirements.